AlphaGriffin/orbit/SPECIFICATION.rst

 ORBIT Specification
 ===================

-All information concerning ORBIT events are stored on the Bitcoin Cash blockchain as data captured by OP_RETURN.
+All information concerning ORBIT events is stored on the Bitcoin Cash blockchain as data captured by OP_RETURN.

 Multibyte data is always stored as big endian (most-significant bytes first).